pitluga/supply_drop/README.md

 Applies the pending changes to all the servers.

+You can specify that one of your servers should be puppet by setting the :nopuppet flag to true, like so.
+It will then be skipped by all the above commands.

+    role :wierd_thing, '33.33.33.33', :nopuppet => true

 ### Variables

 There are several variables that can be overriden to change how supply_drop works: